willy1989cv/datahub-playground/blog/add a table to our content.md

 # Adding a Table Component

-With Datahub Cloud, you can easily add table component to your datasets or data stories.
+With Datahub Cloud, you can easily add table component to your datasets or data stories using different approaches depending on your needs

 ## FlatUiTable

-A dynamic component that will render your flat dataset (an array of objects) in a table view. it comes with a variety of features that can enhance the way your data is presented, such as sorting, pagination, and export options.
+A dynamic component that will render your dataset (an array of objects, csv file, inline csv, external source) in a table view. it comes with a variety of features that can enhance the way your data is presented such as filtering, sorting, pagination, and export options.

 ### Adding data from array objects

-You may just want to show some static data in your story. in this case, you'll have to pass a `data.values` attribute to the component in you .md file.
+You may just want to show some static data in your story. in this case, you can pass a `data.values` attribute to the component in you .md file.
 Like this:

 ```js
 <FlatUiTable